vishaalprasadsjsu/lupus-big-data/README.md

 Lupus Big Data Project
 ======================

 The purpose of this project is to analyze data from Twitter using Big Data tools to see what [Lupus](http://www.mayoclinic.org/diseases-conditions/lupus/basics/definition/con-20019676) patients, and others affected by Lupus, are saying.
-If successful, this information can be used to help direct Lupus research.
+This information can be used to help direct Lupus research.

 Gathering Data
 --------------